Omirzar1337/Omirzar1337/README.md

 I'm working on:
 - [Geiger-Müller Sensor](https://github.com/4Xsample/Idees-per-Arduino/tree/main/Geiger%20Web%20Esp32-C3) ☢️
+- I'm also working as a Jr Web Dev with Next.js

-Check the repos or reach me if you want to know more about the projects (Or if you understand nothing)
+Check the repos or reach me if you want to know more about the projects

 ## What I'm learning

-Right now I'm learning some React!
+Right now I'm learning some TS, React and NExt.js!

 ## What do I play

-Right now I'm mainly playing Sea of Thieves and Trackmania 2020
+Right now I'm mainly playing STardew Valley, GTAV RP and Trackmania 2020

 ## 🤖 Let's build something cool together!